kaasknak/nvidia_driver/README.md

 ### How do I use it?
 Well that depends.
-* I have already installed the drivers.
+* I have already installed the drivers.\
   Great.
-Just run 'sudo bash part2.sh' and everything should be configured.
+Just run `sudo bash part2.sh` and everything should be configured.
-* I have a clean system.
+* I have a clean system.\
-  You could try to use the installer by running 'sudo bash install.sh' but as you are installing drivers as well it might require a restart.
-It might be better to run 'sudo bash part1.sh'
+  You could try to use the installer by running `sudo bash install.sh` but as you are installing drivers as well it might require a restart.
+It might be better to run `sudo bash part1.sh`.

 ### Your code sucks!
 Feel free to fork it and send a pull request if you have any ideas on how to improve it / if the code is outdated / if you know a better way to get nvidia to behave.